-Pays Cash on hand: This measures the number of days on which expenses can be covered from existing cash and spending ratio

-2% 5% 10% represents a longer planning receivables can be collected to sustain operations.
+Days Cash on hand: This measures the number of days on which expenses can be covered from existing cash and cash equivalents.
+The Months of spending ratio represents a longer planning horizon since it assumes receivables can be collected to sustain operations.
 Both ratios indicate a strong liquidity position.
 QB has sufficient cash to meet organisational expenses as they fall due.